 While a van comes with its own solid structure, the limited space comes with its share of trouble.

 During the build, you need to be extra careful (and probably creative) with space optimization.
 Most sections need to be thoughtfully planned out as multifunctional.
 There are a lot of build series out there and I recommend that you have a look at 5-6 of them before planning out your van.
+Additionally, don’t forget to protect your van’s exterior; applying ceramic coating Roseville offers excellent durability and a sleek finish that can withstand the rigors of travel.

 Even with good organization, you’ll also need to clean or do chores a lot.
 Like every day.
 A small space gets filled up with stuff really fast.
 Your van will appreciate that daily sweep.